Bolton Wanderers F.C.: Return to the top flight and venture into Europe (1995–2012)

-Bolton reached the Premiership in 1995 thanks to a 4–3 victory over Reading in the Division One play-off Final.
+Bolton reached the Premiership in 1995, thanks to a 4–3 victory over Reading in the Division One play-off final.
 Reading took a 2–0 lead before a Keith Branagan penalty save in the 42nd minute changed the course of the game.
 Bolton scored two late goals to take the game to extra time, scoring twice more before a late Reading consolation.
-The same year Bolton progressed to the League Cup Final, but were defeated 2–1 by Liverpool.
+The same year Bolton progressed to the League Cup final, but were defeated 2–1 by Liverpool.
 Bolton were bottom for virtually all of the 1995–96 Premiership campaign and were relegated as they lost their penultimate game 1–0 to Southampton.

-The club won promotion back to the Premiership at the first attempt thanks to a season in which they achieved 98 league points and 100 goals in the process of securing the Division One championship, the first time since 1978 that they had finished top of any division.
-This season also marked the club's departure from Burnden Park to the Reebok Stadium, the last game at the stadium being a 4–1 win over Charlton Athletic.
+The club won promotion back to the Premiership at the first attempt, after a season in which they achieved 98 league points and 100 goals in the process of securing the Division One championship, the first time since 1978 that they had finished top of any division.
+That season also marked the club's move from Burnden Park to the new Reebok Stadium, the last game at the stadium being a 4–1 win over Charlton Athletic.

 Bolton were relegated on goal difference at the end of the 1997–98 Premiership campaign.
-They finished on the same number of points as Everton, whom they faced in the first competitive match at the newly built Reebok Stadium.
-The game finished 0–0, but a goal by Gerry Taggart for the Whites was mistakenly not given; the point swing in Bolton's favour would have kept them up.
-The following season they reached the 1999 Division One play-off Final but lost 2–0 to Watford.
+They finished on the same number of points as Everton, whom they had faced in the first competitive match at the new Reebok Stadium.
+That game finished 0–0, but the failure to award a goal scored by Gerry Taggart for the Whites meant that they did not gain the additional point which, at the end of the season, would have kept them up.
+The following season, they reached the 1999 Division One play-off final but lost 2–0 to Watford.

-In 2000 Bolton reached the semi-finals of the FA Cup, Worthington Cup and play-offs but lost on penalties to Aston Villa, 4–0 on aggregate to Tranmere Rovers and 7–5 on aggregate to Ipswich Town respectively.
+In 2000, Bolton reached the semi-finals of the FA Cup, Worthington Cup and play-offs but lost on penalties to Aston Villa, 4–0 on aggregate to Tranmere Rovers and 7–5 on aggregate to Ipswich Town respectively.
 In 2000–01 Bolton were promoted back to the Premiership after beating Preston North End 3–0 in the play-off final.